 - have a hearing to amend an education record, and

 - prevent disclosure of their education records unless otherwise authorized by FERPA.

-Once a student leaves St. Olaf College he/she does not have the right to prevent disclosure of any directory information which the College was previously authorized to disclose.
-Furthermore, information about the student which is obtained after he or she is no longer a student is not subject to FERPA’s restrictions.
+Once a student leaves St. Olaf College they do not have the right to prevent disclosure of any directory information which the College was previously authorized to disclose.
+Furthermore, information about the student which is obtained after they are no longer a student is not subject to FERPA’s restrictions.

 Retention and Disposal of Student Educational Records

 Under FERPA, exams, papers, and grade books are educational records.
 The American Association of Collegiate Registrars and Admissions Officers (AACRAO) recommends the following retention schedule:

 - Exams/graded course work: one (1) year after course completion (if the work is not returned to the student)

 - Faculty’s grade books: five (5) years after course completion

 (AACRAO’s Retention of Records: Guide for Retention and Disposal of Student Records.
 Washington D.C.: American Association of Collegiate Registrars and Admissions Officers, 2010.)

 Faculty who leave the College are responsible for leaving St. Olaf student academic records with the department/program academic administrative assistant (AAA) (paper records) or on a protected department/program (electronic records) shared drive accessible by the AAA.